 We will make easily available a copy of the current notice.
 The notice will contain the effective date on the cover, in the top right-hand corner.

-In addition, each time you register at or are admitted to Reading Health System for treatment or healthcare services as an outpatient or inpatient, we will offer you a copy of the current notice in effect.
+In addition, each time you register at or are admitted to Reading Hospital for treatment or healthcare services as an outpatient or inpatient, we will offer you a copy of the current notice in effect.